Resilient-Labs/simple-api2-bootcamp/README.md

 ## What

 This project makes a request to an external server using a poem API.
-It's purpose is get the weather!
+It's purpose is to generate a poem based on a key word!

 ## How it works
 Tools: HTML, CSS, JavaScript